Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 ## Converting UTC to Other Timezones

 Usually, APIs give timestamps in UTC (Coordinated Universal Time), which is a standard reference time known internationally.
-However, you want to be able to see the time, (e.g. time of dusk), in your local timezone, without the need of a conversion.
+However, I wanted to be able to see the time, (e.g. time of dusk), in my local timezone, with ease.

 These snippets of code convert UTC to any local timezone which is specified by the user:

 #### 1. Parsing the UTC timestamp:

-UTC time strings usually end in `“Z”`, which means UTC time. `fromisoformat()` can't recognise `“Z”` directly so I replaced it with `“+00:00”`, the equivilent of `“Z”`:
+UTC time strings usually end in `“Z”`, which means UTC time.
+However, `fromisoformat()` can't recognise `“Z”` directly, so I replaced it with `“+00:00”`, the equivilent of `“Z”`, indicating UTC time:

 ```python
 dt_utc = datetime.fromisoformat(utc_time.replace("Z", "+00:00"))